TDStrasser/KookaBlockly-Reference/docs/source/installing.rst

    Click on **Next** to proceed.

-2.  **KookaSuite** does not (as yet) have an application trust certificate, so Windows Defender will alert you with the following dialogue.
+2.  **KookaSuite** does not (as yet) have an application trust certificate, so Windows Defender will alert you with the dialogues in :numref:`winprot1` and :numref:`winprot2`.

+.. _winprot1:
 .. figure:: images/windows-protect1.png
    :width: 400
    :align: center

    Click on **More info** to proceed to the next dialogue.

+.. _winprot2:
 .. figure:: images/windows-protect2.png
    :width: 400
    :align: center